 Rock climbing is becoming a more prevalent sport of choice among the youth generation.
 It is a sport where women can participate as well as men.
 More rock climbing gyms are popping up around the US as well as all over the world.
 Competitions for rock climbing are also available locally, nationally, and internationally.
 It is a sport that welcomes all ages and gender.

-When starting with rock climbing especially top roping, you do not need to have a strong muscular body to start.
+When starting with rock climbing especially top-roping, you do not need to have a strong muscular body to start.
 It does help to have strong legs or thighs.
-When climb consistently and over time you will develop the strength and muscles for the upper body and core.
+When climbing consistently and over time you will develop the strength and muscles for the upper body and core.
 Like all sports, the more you climb and practice the stronger and more efficient you become.

 Even though Florida does not have any mountains, it has climbing indoor gyms.
 I started to learn climbing indoor which is totally recommended for a great place to start.
 It is safe, convenient and so much fun.
 This year is my first year to explore climbing outdoor.
 It is totally a different experience, requires lots of equipment, and a lot of fun as well.